nyirog/rest-example-rs/README.md

 Rust encourage to play simple and add abstractions only when it needed.
-The rustc gives human readable information quite often it worst to see the compile error and look the solution from there, but the official documentations are full with examples, which lead us to low learning curve.
-However the wording of the errors, like borrowing instead of copy, may strange at first but after reading The rust book it will be easy.
+The rustc gives human readable information quite often it worst to see the compile error and look the solution from there, but the official documentations are full with examples too, which causes a fast learning curve.
+However the wording of the errors, like borrowing in case of references, may strange at first but after reading The rust book it will be easy to understand.

 ## Cons